Somilstar/signature-app/README.md

 Retrieve: Retrieve the saved signature for further modifications.

-Technologies Used:\n
+Technologies Used:
 HTML: Structure of the web page.
 CSS: Styling for a visually appealing interface.
 JavaScript: Functionality and interactivity.

-Installation:\n
+Installation:
 To run this project locally, follow these steps:

-Clone the repository:\n
+Clone the repository:
 sh
 Copy code
 git clone https://github.com/somilstar/signature-app.git